sampsyo/cs6120/content/blog/2020-10-04-llvm-alive.md

 > ...
 > The essence of undefined behavior is the freedom to avoid a forced coupling between error checks and unsafe operations.

+## Analysis

+This paper's task is no simple one--it endeavors to introduce a brand-new DSL.
+It must therefore motivate the need for a new language, develop the language design and implementation process, present meta-theoretic properties about the language semantics, and provide a compelling evaluation of the language's initial/potential impact.
+Indeed, the authors are mostly successful in each of these tasks.

+The paper's strongest points are the expository method for the language features and meta-theoretic results.
+It tells a compelling and accessible story about the statement and proof of the soundness result, and motivates each distinct language feature persuasively.
+The only difficulty is with accessibilty in the presentation of the language.
+This section can be rather difficult to understand without a solid background in LLVM, which causes the DSL part of the paper to lose impact with broader audiences.
+Of course, it is not in the scope of the paper to provide such a background, and for this reason it is not a cricital flaw.

+The evaluation section is underwhelming yet promising.
+While the numbers may appear disappointing at first glance, it does serve as a proof of concept that the Alive verification tool can effectively eliminate bugs in real programs.
+Of course, it is also the case that at the time of this paper's publication, only a small portion of LLVM optimizations had been encoded in the Alive framework.
+As cited above, this has improved significantly in later stages of the project.
+Also, it is important to note that the tool already had several users at the time of publication, which is rare for an academic project.

+The paper's greatest shortcoming is with regard to motivation.
+Both the concept of verifying LLVM optimizations and the need for a new DSL are essentially taken for granted, and the paper moves right into the technical details.
+This is not a serious error in many cases since the target audience may be well-informed and familiar with these motivations already.
+Indeed, the need for verification seems to be in high demand considering the Alive users.
+However, the need for a new DSL was perhaps a small blunder considering that the project eventually moved away from a new language and focused on verifying tranformations directly from the source language.
+In general, there is a high threshold for needing to design a whole new programming language, and it seems that this threshold was not met in the case of this verification tool

 [alive-fp]: https://link.springer.com/chapter/10.1007/978-3-662-53413-7_16